-Hospitality also experience and increase in sales during Ramadan, as people to tend to go out to eat Iftar outside or after Iftar to socialize and eat suhoor.
+Hospitality also experience an increase in sales during Ramadan, as people tend to go out to eat Iftar outside or after Iftar to socialize and eat suhoor.

 And with an adaptation to operations hospitality do benefit very well from Ramadan

 During the pandemic there was some changes to the consumer behavior during Ramadan, whether this change was forced or an adaptation it obviously affected Retailers and hospitality Even seasonal Ramadan desserts sales were affected by 40% according to Chamber of food industries, and since we’re experiencing another holy month with the pandemic still occurring both industries should be well prepared.

 When it comes to hospitality Restaurants and cafes during Ramadan need to be prepared to face the worst case scenario which is lockdown, in the case of lockdown there should be elasticity regarding how the services are being provided and instead of serving food directly to customers indoors, melas need to be delivered while the indoors dining experience should also be delivered so restaurants and cafes managers need to adapt and come up with ideas on how to compete with the already delivering services and give it another layer which is delivering the experience which should be customized based on each restaurant or cafe concept.

 The mission is much more easier for retailers they can easily operate in certain hours if the lockdown is partial, or they can easily deliver if the lockdown Was all day long.